privacygmail cleanupemail security

 • ✅ Check GDPR/CCPA/CPRA compliance

-• ✅ Review source code if available
+• ✅ Review the source code if it's available

-• ✅ Start with absolute minimal permissions
+• ✅ Start with minimal permissions

 • ✅ Understand jurisdiction and server locations